rodorad/platform-wiki-notes/"Trusted-Analytics"-JIRA-Project.md

 Congratulations!
 You just created your new defect in JIRA project and became contributor of Trusted Analytics Platform.

-There is a JIRA project for Trusted Analytics Platform: https://trustedanalytics.atlassian.net

-This is the place where you can do the following:
-* enter defects for platform components
-* list all open & resolved defects for the project
-* see the list of all open change/feature requests
-* create change/feature requests

 In the future, JIRA project will also contain plan for the couple nearest releases planned for the platform.